swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 ---
-layout: page
-title: R for reproducible scientific analysis
-subtitle: Data structures
+title: "Data structures"
-minutes: 90
+teaching: 90
+exercises: 20
+questions:
+- "FIXME"
+objectives:
+- "To be aware of the different types of data."
+- "To begin exploring data frames, and understand how it's related to vectors, factors and lists."
+- "To be able to ask questions from R about the type, class, and structure of an object."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> - To be aware of the different types of data
-> - To begin exploring the data.frame, and understand how it's related to vectors, factors and lists
-> - To be able to ask questions from R about the type, class, and structure of an object.
->

 One of R's most powerful features is its ability to deal with tabular data - like what you might already have in a spreadsheet or a CSV.
 Let's start by making a toy dataset in your `data/` directory, called `feline-data.csv`:

 ~~~